*Updated 2024

-Today, drones are playing a central role in the war in Ukraine – or at least a central role in how war is changing.
+Today, drones are playing a central role in the wars in the Middle East and Ukraine – or at least a central role in how war is changing.
 But this isn’t new.
 Former President Barack Obama’s liberal use of drone strikes during his eight-year term earned him the nickname “The Drone President.”
 With thousands of attacks ordered, Obama’s embrace of the drone program signaled not only a new chapter in America’s War on Terror, but a new chapter in warfare writ large – a chapter which has been accompanied by important questions regarding the ethical and legal parameters of drone warfare, and whether the gains truly outweigh the drawbacks.
-Former President Trump continued to expand America’s use of drones in America’s fight against terror, especially in the Middle East and Africa.
-Similarly, recognizing that drone strikes can prevent American military and civilian deaths, President Biden has also adopted a counterterrorism strategy that relies on armed unmanned aerial vehicles, as seen in the 2022 drone strike that killed al Qaeda leader Ayman al-Zawahiri.
+During his previous presidential administration, President-elect Trump continued to expand America’s use of drones in America’s fight against terror, especially in the Middle East and Africa.
+Similarly, recognizing that drone strikes can prevent American military and civilian deaths, President Biden also adopted a counterterrorism strategy that relies on armed unmanned aerial vehicles, as seen in the 2022 drone strike that killed al Qaeda leader Ayman al-Zawahiri.

 Below, we’ll explore three arguments in favor of drone strikes and three arguments against them.